 Chefs use these dishes in restaurants and events with buffet-style catering.
 They are an easy way to keep pizza warm and available to your guests.
 The metal keeps the heat inside the container due to portable burners at the base of each dish.

+Firstly, you may need to cut your pizza into individual slices using a pizza cutter.
 You may have to put single pieces in the dishes, but at least they will be warm.
 It may seem like an expensive option, but it beats transferring the pizza between the oven and the counter only to find that it overheated.

 2. In the Oven